Close Menu

 The money in the dedicated account can only be used for the following expenses:

-• Medical treatment and education or job skills training for the beneficiary.
+• Medical treatment and education or job skills training.

 • Personal needs related to the disability of the child.
-For example, therapy, rehabilitation, special equipment, and housing modifications.
+For example, therapy, rehab, special equipment, and housing changes.

-• Necessary items or services for the child, such as legal fees for the child’s benefit claim.
+• Necessary items or services for the child, such as legal fees for the SSI claim.

 HOW TO HOLD FUNDS